razemauze/alternative/README.md

 ### Stealth

-`.stealth` is the soft-hide class.

-The `.stealth` class looks like this:
+`.stealth` is the soft-hide class, and looks like this:

 ```
 .stealth {